YXChen512/Churn_Analysis_music_player_app/README.md

-# Churn Analysis for a Music Player App
+# Churn Analysis for a Music Player App (On Going...)

 Here is a data science project about analyzing the churn rate of a music player app.
 There is always a reason for a user to stop using an app.
 To learn the reasons is important.